-I joined Aston University as a PhD student, in January 2012, and progressed from young researcher to Programming Support Officer to my current job, Teaching Fellow on the Degree Apprenticehip Programme.
+I joined Aston University as a PhD student, in January 2012, and progressed from young researcher to Programming Support Officer to Teaching Fellow on the Degree Apprenticeship Programme, to my current job of Lecturer in Computer Science.
 Before that, I obtained my first PhD degree, in Systems Engineering, from the Department of Automatic Control and Applied Informatics, at the “Gheorghe Asachi” Technical University of Iasi, Romania.
 I got my BSc in Applied Science at the same university, in 2008.

 During my last three years as an undergraduate student, I worked as a junior software developer with Fastpath Logic Inc., a small company specialised in providing support for parsing and translating hardware descriptive languages.
 This experience has added a practical side to my professional background, one that I found most useful in providing my research with immediate applicability in solving realistic problems.

 Qualifications & Education

 PhD in Systems Engineering, “Gheorghe Asachi” Technical University, Iasi, Romania, 2011

 BSc with First Class Honours in Applied Sciences, “Gheorghe Asachi” Technical University, Iasi, Romania, 2008

 October 2008 – December 2011: TA in Real Time Programming, Software Projects Management and System Theory, Department of Automatic Control and Applied Informatics, “Gheorghe Asachi” Technical University, Iasi, Romania.